-6.2.
-Battery Disconnect
+6.2 Battery Disconnect

 Shorting the battery disconnect pin to the common pin electronically disconnects the internal batteries from the HydroScat circuitry.
-Note that disconnecting the batteries will cause the loss of any data in RAM.
+Disconnecting the batteries will cause the loss of any data in RAM.
 Data stored in flash memory, for HydroScats so equipped, will not be affected.